athsb009/Zapdash/README.md

 - [License](#license)

 ## Project Overview
 ZapDash is a workflow automation platform that enables users to create custom workflows between applications.
 Users can define dynamic triggers and actions to automate tasks, increasing efficiency and productivity.
-ZapDash integrates with multiple third-party services, making task automation seamless and intuitive.
+ZapDash integrates with Solana and Gmail (as of Now), making task automation seamless and intuitive.

 ## Features
 - **User Authentication**: OAuth 2.0 and JWT-based authentication for secure access.